ukri-excalibur/excalibur-tests/hpl/README.md

 Only "single" node or "all" node tests can be run by adding the appropriate tag, e.g.:

     reframe/bin/reframe -C reframe_config.py -c hpl/ --run --performance-report --tag single

+# Outputs

+The ReFrame performance variables are:

+- `Gflops`: The performance
+- `git_ref`: The output from `git describe` on the `hpc-tests` repo.

+This allows changes in performance to be linked to system configuration and HPL configuration (.dat file) changes.

 # TODO: